 — Don’t be shy when driving

 When driving in Ecuador it is highly recommended to be assertive, if not downright aggressive.
 This reminds me of the times of driving in New York City.
-My intention was to drive more aggressive than the cab drivers.
+My intention was to drive more aggressively than the cab drivers.

 Don’t expect other drivers to show courtesy to drivers or pedestrians.
 Once you get used to it, it can be a fun game.
 If it bothers you, don’t drive.